Socialist Party (Portugal): Portuguese Socialist Action (1964–1973)

 The twenty-seven delegates decided to found a party of socialism and political freedom, making an explicit reference to a classless society and with Marxism as a source of principal inspiration.
 However, seven delegates voted against the idea of creating a party, including Mário Soares' wife Maria Barroso.

-Socialist Party (1973–present)
+Mário Soares' leadership (1973–1985)

 Mário Soares and Maria Barroso in 1974.

+On 25 April 1974, the Carnation Revolution brought down the authoritarian regime of the Estado Novo, established in 1933, and democracy was restored.
+The new Socialist Party was involved in the Provisional governments, with several party figures being a part of the cabinets such as Mário Soares, Francisco Salgado Zenha, Raul Rêgo, António de Almeida Santos, António Lopes Cardoso, Eduardo Pereira, Jorge Campinos and Walter Rosa.

+During this time, the PS suffered trotskyist entryism, with Soares facing serious leadership challenges from this wing of the party, winning the December 1974 election for party leader against Manuel Serra by a 56–44 margin.
+This would lead to some splits, such as the FSP and POUS, which never succeeded.